Generous Nursery Staff Devotes All Of Their Time To Taking Care Of Thousands Of Orphaned KittensAshley Maisano

 Female cats can get pregnant as young as four months old!
 While these nurseries are important to help these kittens, spaying and neutering is the best way to stop the problem before it even begins.

-Their goal is to care for 2,900 kittens in 2016.
-They currently have 179 approved nursery volunteers to help make this happen.
-These little kittens are absolutely adorable; who wouldn’t love taking care of these little guys every day?!
+This past year, they have welcomed nearly 3,000 kittens into their nursery.
+They currently have 179 approved nursery volunteers to help take care of all of these tiny kitties.
+These kittens are absolutely adorable; who wouldn’t love taking care of these little guys every day?!
+Their nursery is full and they are always looking for people to volunteer and foster these kittens.
 To volunteer, donate, foster or adopt, visit bestfriends.org.